These baked Cheeseburger Sliders with Hawaiian Rolls are made with

 Seasoning the buns and baking

-Once you've got your buns all layered up, sprinkle the top with everything bagel seasoning, and bake in preheated oven on a parchment paper lined baking sheet, until just toasty and cheese is melted.
+Once you've got your buns all layered up, bake in a preheated oven on a parchment paper lined baking sheet, until just toasty and cheese is melted.

 Making the burger sauce

-To make the quick and easy burger sauce for the hamburger sliders you will need:
+To make the quick and easy burger sauce recipe for the hamburger sliders you will need:

 Mayonaise.
 My favorite is Kewpie, as it is a little richer and less sweet than typical mayo.
 Any of your faves are fine for this recipe!